Take an in depth look at the Waves as they near the start of the 2014 season.

 Luongo graduated from Pepperdine in 2010 with a degree in sports medicine.

 Originally from Palmdale, Luongo now resides in West Hills with his wife Melissa.
-The couple is expecting their first child, due in January.
+The couple welcomed their first child, Hannah, in January.